 Cambria County judge: Grandinetti a 'threat to society'; receives life sentence in 2017 murder

 Aug.
-9—EBENSBURG — Mizzon Unique Grandinetti was sentenced to life in prison without the possibility of parole Tuesday by Cambria County Judge Patrick T. Kiniry in the 2017 death of Barron Thomas Grumbling.
+10—EBENSBURG, Pa. — Mizzon Unique Grandinetti was sentenced to life in prison without the possibility of parole Tuesday by Cambria County Judge Patrick T. Kiniry in the 2017 death of Barron Thomas Grumbling.

 When Grandinetti turned 22 in June, just weeks after he was convicted of murder in the first degree, he had lived longer than Grumbling, who was killed just 22 days before his 22nd birthday in the Oakhurst section of Johnstown in May 2017.